jianfenw/multiChatSystem/README.md

 # multiChatSystem

-The project is aimed to implement a online chat system which can support multi-user chat room. <br>
+The project is aimed to implement a online chat system which can support multi-user chat room.

 In a single chat room, each user can type his words and receive messages from all other users.